sciZer0/7/v/README.md

 Thanks to the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) — the U blockchain is, and will always be, **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

-From day one, the blockchain has over **100 million people** EQUALLY owning the blockchain's native token.
+From day one, the blockchain has over **1 billion people** EQUALLY owning the blockchain's native token.

+*For reference*

-*There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.
+*There are solutions on how to absolutely-cheaply get over 1 billion unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.

-Absolutely importantly, as its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.
+As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.